Ready to choose your domain name and build a business?

 Choosing a good domain name for your website can be tough.
-You either have an entire list of good domain names, or you’re stuck with nothing at all.
+You either have a BIG list of good domain names, or you’re stuck with nothing at all.

-I had my best domain names list and from it, I've owned hundreds if not up to a thousand domain names.
-Over the years I've gotten a lot better at it, in fact, I even sold a domain name for just under $10,000!
+I've owned hundreds if not thousands of domain names...
+I even sold a domain name for just under $10,000!

 There's some homework that you're going to need to do on any domain name you're thinking about choosing.
 You want to be able to stand behind and be excited about what you pick.

-A personal thing I've found is - I have never missed out on securing a domain by sleeping on my idea for a day or two.
+A personal thing I've found is - I have never missed out on securing a domain by sleeping on my idea for a night.

 I usually need a cooling off period, I'll be thinking in my mind, oh man, this is the best domain name idea ever, I’m going to miss out on it if I don’t buy it now!